Promoting Gender Equality in the Global Cotton Sector

 To progress this work, we defined objectives and commitments at three levels: Sustainable Cotton Community, Farm and Organisation.

-BCI is at the beginning of its journey towards supporting transformative action to progress gender equality.
+Better Cotton is at the beginning of its journey towards supporting transformative action to progress gender equality.
 We are actively seeking partnerships to collaboratively accelerate this work.